-Key Witness in Nipsey Hussle Killing Is Pressed Over Errors - NewsBreak
+Key witness in Nipsey Hussle killing is pressed over errors - NewsBreak

 Holder has pleaded not guilty to first-degree murder and two counts of first-degree attempted murder because of two bystanders who were hit by gunfire.

-Holder’s attorney, Deputy District Attorney Aaron Jansen, has not denied that his client was the shooter, but has suggested there was no pre-mediation as the first-degree charge requires.
+Holder’s attorney, Aaron Jansen, has not denied that his client was the shooter, but has suggested there was no pre-mediation as the first-degree charge requires.
 He has said voluntary manslaughter was more fitting.

 In his cross-examination of Nicholson on Tuesday, Jansen dwelt on errors and discrepancies in Nicholson’s testimony based on video recovered from the crime scene and her statements to authorities and grand jurors in 2019.

-Note: Editor’s note : This story was updated to correct the job title of Holder’s attorney.